laegsgaardTroels/applied-data-science-with-pyspark-slides/README.md

-# Introduktion til PySpark med Azure Databricks Notebooks
+# Applied Data Science with PySpark

 The slides for the course.